ArthurVankeirsbilck/thesis-control-strategies/README.md

 ### Results: Dynamic Library Golang

 In order to develop a scalable product, it was decided to develop a fully object-oriented Golang Library in addition to the python test environment to ensure quality, scalability and responsiveness.

+This library was tested using 7 days of data at the end of February 2022.
+Data is drawn from a household in Zwevegem, Belgium.
+This logic will be converted into an object-oriented Golang library.

 This library accomplishes practically the same task as the python environment but allows you to modify or add controls in a more convenient way.
 Which is a must to be able to easily adjust possible bugs or errors in the controller during the testing phase.